How Soybeans are exported

 It can be exported as whole grain, bran or oil.

-The soybean export process begins with harvesting the crop and transporting it to a processing facility where it is cleaned, sorted and graded for export.
+The soybean export process begins with the harvesting of the crop and its transportation to a processing facility where it is cleaned, sorted and graded for export.

-Harvested is then transported to silos where it is stored before shipment.
+The harvested crop is then transported to silos where it is stored before shipping.

 Once ready for export, they are loaded onto ships in large quantities.

-Most of South America's soybean exports go to Asia and Europe; China is the world's largest consumer of soybeans, accounting for almost two-thirds of all imports.
+Most of South America's soybean exports go to Asia and Europe; China is the world's largest consumer of soybeans, accounting for nearly two-thirds of all imports.

-The United States also exports most of its soybeans to China, but it also has significant trade relationships with other countries such as Mexico and Japan.
+The United States also exports most of its soybeans to China, but it also has significant trade relations with other countries, such as Mexico and Japan.

-Overall, exporting soybeans offers economic benefits not only to producers but also to countries involved in trade agreements around the world.
+Overall, soybean exports provide economic benefits not only to producers but also to countries involved in trade agreements around the world.

 Processing